Law: Corporate law

+The law of evidence

+The law of evidence encompasses the rules and legal principles governing the proof of facts in legal proceedings.
+These rules determine what evidence may or may not be considered by a legal decision-maker such as a judge or jury.

 Intersection with other fields

 Economics

 In the 18th century, Adam Smith presented a philosophical foundation for explaining the relationship between law and economics.
 (Note: According to Malloy, Smith established "a classical liberal philosophy that made individuals the key referential sign while acknowledging that we live not alone but in community with others".(Law and Economics, 114)) The discipline arose partly out of a critique of trade unions and U.S. antitrust law.

 The most prominent economic analyst of law is Ronald Coase, whose first major article, The Nature of the Firm (1937), argued that the reason for the existence of firms (companies, partnerships, etc.) is the existence of transaction costs.
 Rational individuals trade through bilateral contracts on open markets until the costs of transactions mean that using corporations to produce things is more cost-effective.
 His second major article, The Problem of Social Cost (1960), argued that if we lived in a world without transaction costs, people would bargain with one another to create the same allocation of resources, regardless of the way a court might rule in property disputes.
 He contended that law ought to be pre-emptive, and be guided by the most efficient solution.

 Many members of the so-called Chicago School are generally advocates of deregulation and privatisation, and are hostile to state regulation or what they see as restrictions on the operation of free markets.